mosip/documentation/docs/normalization-reference-impl.md

 # ID-Authentication Demographic Data Normalization

+Demographic data normalization is the process of applying rules for formatting of the demographic data (such as the address) into a common format before demographic data matching is verified during the demographic authentication in IDA.
+For example, for address lines, the '1st Street' can be replaced with '1 st' and 'C/o' can be removed from both the input and database data before the match is verified.
+These rules will be different for different languages, and may be configured/implemented differently.

-The ID-Authentication Demographic data normalization mentioned here is specific to the [reference implementation](https://github.com/mosip/demosdk) of the [Demo-SDK API](https://github.com/mosip/commons/tree/master/kernel/kernel-demographics-api).
+The ID-Authentication Demographic data normalization mentioned here is specific to the [Demo-SDK reference implementation](https://github.com/mosip/demosdk) of the [Kernel Demographic API](https://github.com/mosip/commons/tree/master/kernel/kernel-demographics-api).
 It takes the below configuration to apply the name and address normalization rules.

 For any other custom implementation of the normalization, the Demo-SDK needs to be implemented accordingly.